josefcohen96/TDP/popcorn_palace_typescript/Instructions.md

 ## 🎉 Final Notes

-- Seats are dynamically created per screening based on static JSON layout.
+- Seats are dynamically created per showtime based on static JSON layout.
 - Bookings are idempotent for occupied seats.
 - Logs are clear and helpful with custom `AppLogger`.